Lncvrt/sigma/README.md

 1. Takes a long time on lower end PCs/laptops to convert a image
 2. Images only write to 256x256 even on a larger canvas when converting from sigma to png
+3. [Unconfirmed] Image previewer will not restrict the scale of images
+4. [Intentional, but don't know any other solution] Image transparency is rendered as white in Image previewer